 - 1. Remind yourself to scan for appropriate behavior throughout the day, not just for problems. - 2.
 Pretend to be a camera and capture, or say, exactly what you see the children doing.
 Don't add any value judgments, e.g., that's great, muy bien, awesome, etc. - 3.
 Avoid saying "I" when you are describing what you see, e.g., "I see...." or "I like the way...." or "I notice..."
 Try starting your PDA/PDA Plus statement off with the a) the child's name, b) "Wow...", or c) "You..." in order to avoid the "I" at the beginning of your descriptive phrase. - 4.
 Try to acknowledge effort vs. outcome if you can.
 This means you give the PDA/PDA Plus while the child is doing something positive, not after they are done.
 One way to make sure you are doing this is to keep your verbs in the active tense, i.e., "You are sharing the crayons!" vs. "You shared the crayons." - 5.
 PDA Plus involves linking the child's behavior to positive outcomes.
-These outcomes can vary: - a) Link the behavior to the program-wide expectations or ANY character trait.
-This is usually the first way people start moving toward PDA Plus e.g., "Emilio, you are taking turns on the bike.
+These outcomes can vary: - a) Link the behavior to the program-wide expectations or ANY character trait you would like the child to develop e.g., "Emilio, you are taking turns on the bike.
 You are being so respectful." - b) Link the child's behavior to the impact on others, e.g., "Emilio, you are taking turns on the bike.
 Now Alexis can enjoy riding it, too!" - c) Link the child's behavior to his/her feeling state, e.g., "You are taking turns on the bike.
 You look proud!" or "You took turns on the bike.
 You seem proud." - 6.
 Try to decrease or eliminate the number of times you start out your PDA/PDA Plus statement with "Thank you for..." i.e., "Thank you for sharing your crayons with your friends."
-This is a form of praise! - 7.
+This is a form of praise because you are implying they did it for you when, in fact, we want them to be intrinsically motivated; to choose appropriate behavior because they see the value in it. - 7.
 Reminders are NOT the same as PDA's or PDA Plus, and they are not the best way to teach, e.g., "Remember, you need to be safe," or "Remember, we need to share our toys." - 8.
 Have fun, laugh, and be patient with yourself!
 Changing the way you speak takes some practice.
 Remember this is the most important tip!!